Academic and Student Services, Offices, and Activities

 800.982.6372 or 970.248.1875

-The Admissions Office serves as the welcome center for prospective students and their families.
+The Admissions Office serves as the welcome center for future students and their families.
 Among the staff’s responsibilities are the recruitment of students and the processing of admissions applications, new student academic scholarships, and petitions for changes to residency classification for tuition purposes.
-Activities of the University’s student ambassadors are also coordinated through this office as well as daily tours.
+Activities of the University’s student ambassadors are also coordinated through this office as well as daily tours and other campus visit programs.

 Campus Recreation Services